gradle/gradle-talks/talks/c-plus-plus/src/slides/01-intro.md

 * Environment: static or shared, hosted or standalone, device driver
 * Build type: release or debug or something in between
 * Optional features
+* Pre- or post- profiling
+* Test or production

+## Variants

-Coming soon ...
+Coming soon

-## Extensibility and customisation

-## Dealing with dependencies

-* Same project
-* Multi-project
+* Declare which dimensions are relevant
+* Infer those that are not
+* Wire up binaries and dependencies based on this

+## Dependency management

+Each C++ source depends on zero or more libraries or binaries.

+Each binary takes zero or more libraries or binaries as input.

+Dependencies can come from the same project or another project.

+## Dependency management

+Coming soon:

+* Other kinds of libraries: installed, built by another tool, checked into source
-* Publish to a repository
+* Publish to a binary repository
+* Resolve from a binary repository
+* Usage aware dependency resolution: compile-time vs link-time vs runtime vs debug
+* Variant aware dependency resolution: select the 'best' compatible binary
+* 'Must use' conflict resolution: must use same version of headers and binary at compile and runtime.

 ## Standardization

+Gradle has plenty for standardization across the enterprise:

-* Configuration injection in multi-project
+* Configuration injection for multi-project builds
-* Package up your conventions in a plugin and shared this across builds
+* Package up your conventions in a plugin and share this across builds
+* Shared lifecycle for JVM and native projects
+* Use the wrapper for reproducible and zero-admin builds

 ## Testing

-* Most toolkits link tests and production code into a test executable
+Most toolkits link tests and production code into a test executable

-* Demo with CUnit
+Wire up a test executable with production code as input

 Things Gradle can do to help:

 * Convention for the test executable and source sets
 * Run tests for each variant
-* Reuse the main object files
 * Generate a test driver
-* Integration into the Gradle test reports
+* Integration into the Gradle test reports and events
-* Integration into the Gradle test eventing
 * Incremental build for test execution

 ---

 * Demo: cunit execution

-## Other interesting stuff

-* Mixing Java and C++: A JNI library
-* Integration with other tools

 ## IDE integration

-* Eclipse CDT integration
+Eclipse CDT integration

+Visual C++ coming soon ...

 # Why Gradle for C/C++

-## Recap
+## Summary

+Here's some of the reasons we've covered:

 * High level description of the software
 * Portable build logic
 * Customisation and flexible
-* Standardization
 * Accurate incremental build
 * Dependency management
+* Standardization
+* Building a mix of native and JVM based projects
+* Testing
+* IDE integration

 # The roadmap

-## Challenges
+## The roadmap

-... and how we plan to tackle them
+Some things we want to do:

-* Building for multiple operating systems, architectures, etc
+* Building for multiple operating systems, architectures, tool chains, etc
 * Variant aware dependency management
-* Artifact reuse
 * Incremental compilation
-* Objective-C
 * Visual Studio integration
+* Other languages: C, assembler, Objective-C, C#
+* Custom tool chains
 * Integrate with the application plugin and extend to installers and RPMs
-* Other languages: C, assembler, Objective-C, C#
+* Remote builds using CI infrastructure
-* Publish and resolve native bundles such as NuGet and RPMs.
+* Publish and resolve native bundles such as NuGet and RPMs

 # Questions